-Greek ferry strike leaves thousands of travelers stranded
+Thousands stranded on Greek islands due to ferry crew strike

-ATHENS, Greece (AP) — Thousands of travelers have been stranded on Greece’s islands due to a strike by ferry crews seeking higher pay and tax breaks.
+ATHENS, Greece (AP) — Greek ferry crews on Monday decided to extend for at least one more day a strike that has left tens of thousands of travelers stranded on the country’s popular island destinations.

-The main PNO crew union is meeting to decide whether to extend the one-day strike, which will normally run until early Tuesday.
+The main PNO crew union said that ferries will remain confined to port until 6 a.m.
+(0300GMT) Wednesday.
+The union said it proposed to extend its protest if its demands for pay rises and tax breaks are not met.

-Ferry companies have said that the strike would affect about 180,000 people who had booked to travel to or from the islands, which include many of Greece’s most popular tourist destinations such as Mykonos, Santorini and Crete.
+Ferry companies have said that Monday’s strike would affect about 180,000 people who had booked to travel to or from the islands, which include many of Greece’s most popular tourist destinations such as Mykonos, Santorini and Crete.

-Many islands have no air connections with the rest of the country.
+Many of the smaller and more remote islands have no air connections with the rest of the country, and a protracted ferry strike would lead to shortages of goods.

 Most Read Business Stories